Trine Louise Schreiber

 - Digital texts and new social practices

-My research concerns questions about the role of digitalization in educational environments and libraries, and the ways in which digital texts reproduce or create new forms of communication.
-A key focus is how digital-mediated communicative activities evolve, how emerging activities eventually are shaped into typified activities, and in what ways staff and students understand and recognize particular standardized practices.
-Using the socio-technical approach, I investigate problems and challenges in digital-mediated communication concerning the interplay between digital texts and new practices.
+My research concerns questions about the role of digitalization in libraries and the ways in which changed technologies reproduce or create new social practices in this cultural institution.
+A key focus is how communicative activities evolve, how emerging activities shape or are shaped into typified activities, and in what ways librarians understand and recognize particular standardized practices.
+Using the socio-technical approach, I investigate changes in librarians understanding of the professional work.